sogou/srpc/README_en.md

 #### SRPC is an RPC system developed by Sogou.
 Its main features include:

-* It is based on [Sogou C++ Workflow](https://github.com/sogou/workflow), with the following features:
+* Base on [Sogou C++ Workflow](https://github.com/sogou/workflow), with the following features:
   * High performance
   * Low development and access cost
-  * Compatible with SeriesWork and ParallelWork in the Workflow
+  * Compatible with SeriesWork and ParallelWork in Workflow
-  * One-button migration for existing projects in pb/thrift
+  * One-click migration for existing projects with protobuf/thrift
 * Support several IDL formats, including:
   * Protobuf
   * Thrift